-Table 6: Management and Administration Budget Image: Comparison Provide the Providet the Provide the Pro
+Table 6: Management and Administration Budget

 All work will be performed by staff, except the financial audit, which will be performed by an independent auditor.

 Task 2: Data Development and Maintenance

 Tri-County's FY 2024 UPWP was carried out starting July 1, 2023, and ending on June 30, 2024.
 During this time, the previous work and accomplishments carried out by TCRPC or its consultants for Task 2: Data Development and Maintenance include: